jdalton92/flogs.me/client/src/utils/Blog.Test.Markdown.md

 &nbsp;

 **- Array:** an array is a data structure that stores items next to each other.
 In lower order languages, arrays are generally fixed in size, and to modify would require creating a new array.
+Arrays are typically used as building blocks for more complex data structures.

 &nbsp;